wraithgar/fireball/README.md

 ```

-``baseURL``: where the images will be served from
+``baseURL``: (string, optional, default=``/fireball/``) where the images will be served from

-``imageDir``: local directory to look in for images.
+``imageDir``: (string, optional, default=``images``) local directory to look in for images.
 Subdirectories here will translate to the url of the images.

-``saveDir``: where to save the processed images, will be created if missing.
+``saveDir``: (string, optional, default=``fireballImages``) where to save the processed images, will be created if missing.

-``processing``: defines the processing to do to images, key names here are added to the url of the original image.
+``processing``: (object, optional, default=see below) defines the processing to do to images, key names here are added to the url of the original image.
 Currently only [resize](http://aheckmann.github.com/gm/docs.html#resize) is supported.

+### Default processing

+By default fireball will process images into three versions: s, m, and l with scaled widths of 256, 512, and 1024px respectively.
+If the original image is smaller than the processed version would be the original is kept.

 ### Example urls: